 - Use JCR Search to search inside connected CMIS repository

-This module is not intended to work with DX 7.1.2 or earlier.
+This module is not intended to work with an earlier than 7.1.2 DX version.

 - The two base CMIS types (document and folder) and any custom sub-types are supported.